nodejs/admin/Moderation-Policy.md

 # Moderation policy

-If you are not a member of the Node.js GitHub Organization and wish to submit a moderation request, please see [Requesting Moderation][]
+If you are not a member of the Node.js GitHub Organizations and wish to submit a moderation request, please see [Requesting Moderation][]

 * [Applicability][]